bolt/docs/docs/internals/container-service-references.md

 ```

 The paths are available in Twig templates under the deprecated `{{ paths }}`
 variable.
-Because this variable is depracted, its use is discouraged.
+Because this variable is deprecated, its use is discouraged.
 Use the
 `{{ asset() }}` and `{{ path() }}` tags instead.
 See
 [asset](../templating/templatetags#asset) and
 [path](../templating/templatetags#path).